prodromospapa/Analysis-of-SARS-CoV-2-Genome/README.md

 Instructions
 ======

-prerequirements: 1)all .sh must be run with 'bash *.sh' format (except 1_vcf_ncbi.sh)
+prerequirements: 1)R and python must be installed in the system
-                 2)Anaconda/minoconda must be installed in the system 3)Access to a sudo user is obligated if you run it for the first time in order to install the needed software using the 0_install_requirements.sh
-                 4)Academic email to download GISAID msa file
+                 2)Anaconda/minoconda must be installed in the system 3)Academic email to download GISAID msa file

 It is recommended to run in a tmux session as most of the scripts may run for a long period of time.

-1)Run 0_install_requirements.sh if you use this project for the first time and everything that is needed will be downloaded automatically.
+*1)Run 0_install_requirements.sh if you use this project for the first time and everything that is needed will be downloaded automatically.
+It must be run using 'source' instead of
-2)Run 1_vcf_ncbi.sh using 'source' instead of 'bash' in front of the shell script otherwise it won't run properly 3)Run 2_gisaid_ncbi.sh
+*2)Run 1_vcf_ncbi.sh using 'source' instead of 'bash' in front of the shell script otherwise it won't run properly *3)Run 2_gisaid_ncbi.sh using 'bash'
-4)Run 4_fisher.sh
+*4)Run 4_fisher.sh using 'bash'
-5)Run 5_annotation.py
+*5)Run 5_annotation.py using 'python3'
-6)Run 6_heatmap.R
+*6)Run 6_heatmap.R using 'Rscript'

-After you have run all of the above you can find the heatmap graph in the heatmap folder named heatmap.pdf
+After you have run all of the above you can find the heatmap graph in the country folder named after the country name